mosse-security/mcsi-library/docs/articles/2022/02/can-red-teaming-exercises-be-automated/can-red-teaming-exercises-be-automated.md

 Human analysis, rather than automated tests, will help organizations with a higher level of cybersecurity maturity.
 The human Red Team's worth lies in their capacity to think outside the box and offer engagements that are more realistic.
 A Red Team's final analysis will also provide more complex insights that can be used to inform an organization's overall cybersecurity strategy.

+:::{seealso}
-> **Looking to expand your knowledge of red teaming?
-Check out our online course, [MRT - Certified Red Teamer](https://www.mosse-institute.com/certifications/mrt-certified-red-teamer.html).
-In this course, you'll learn about the different aspects of red teaming and how to put them into practice.**
+Looking to expand your knowledge of red teaming?
+Check out our online course, [MRT - Certified Red Teamer](https://www.mosse-institute.com/certifications/mrt-certified-red-teamer.html)
+::: In this course, you'll learn about the different aspects of red teaming and how to put them into practice.**